tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 There's no way you read this entire thing, but hopefully whatever bits you glanced over helped you gain a deeper appreciation for the art form that is professional Dota 2 esports and the exhibition that is The International.
 Say hi if you see me in the Arena Naţională!
 Oh...

-Well you can always [buy my voice line with your ticket refund money.](https://www.dota2.com/store/itemdetails/22128)
+Shucks.
+I mean I guess you could always [buy my voice line with your ticket refund money.](https://www.dota2.com/store/itemdetails/22128)

 <br>